Wabinab/Xenoblade-Chronicles-3-The-Book/src/09_new_journey.md

 "Hmm..."
 Eunie closed her eyes partially, then turned to face away, "Personally, I think it's easier to take things at face value, you know?"

-Taion spoke as his head looked downward, "Now wouldn't that be nice."{{footnote: Writer didn't catch what he's thinking at that moment, nor do one understand whether he means it or not.}}
+Taion spoke as his head looked downward, "Now wouldn't that be nice."{{footnote: Translator didn't catch what he's thinking at that moment, nor do one understand whether he means it or not.}}

 Eunie was provoked, raising her voice as she stomped towards him, stopped by an arms length away, "Eh?
 You makin' fun of me?"